RMCrean/practical-python-for-scientists/docs/day1/git_and_github.md

 git log --stat # more detailed
 ```

 Note: Git has a lot of functionality to compare commits (see how the files have changed between commits) or files waiting to be commited (see command: ```git diff```).
-That said, it's normally easier to do this in your code editor, so we'll skip it for now, (click here for a tutorial on it).[https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#:~:text=Viewing%20Your%20Staged%20and%20Unstaged%20Changes]
+That said, it's normally easier to do this in your code editor, so we'll skip it for now, [click here for a tutorial on it.](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#:~:text=Viewing%20Your%20Staged%20and%20Unstaged%20Changes)

 ### Part 1.7 - Good Commit Messages